svsvenu/svsvenu.github.io/_posts/2015-8-10-ActiveMQ-Connectors.md

 ###Adding network connectors###

 Network connectors are used internally by the network of brokers to forward messages for load balancing.
-They are configured on the ports that we opened on the broker
+They are configured on the ports that we opened on the broker.
+The brokers are connected in such a way that the network connector on broker1 is set to connect to broker2 establishing a one-way communication from broker1 to broker2.
+The same is done from broker2 to broker3.

-Establish a connection from Embedded broker to a broker instance running outside a JVM in jboss MQ

-Jboss AMQ provides a way of sending messages locally(Within the same JVM) to an embedded broker that created/accessed within the same JVM.
-This broker can in turn forward messages to a broker instance that is running on a separate instance You can find the code to create and forward messages below
+{% highlight java %}

+	        broker.addConnector("tcp://localhost:" + jmsPortNum);

+	        broker.addConnector("tcp://localhost:" + networkPortNum);

+{% endhighlight %}

+###Producers and consumers###

+With the setup of the three brokers as above, we will now connect a producer to the queue on broker1 and a consumer on broker3.
+The producer will send a message to queue called 'TEST' on broker1 and the consumer is looking for messages on a queue called 'TEST' on broker3.
+The message that was sent to broker1 will go to broker2 and on to broker3 making 2 hops to reach the consumer on 3.